jest-community/eslint-plugin-jest/docs/rules/no-disabled-tests.md

 # Disallow disabled tests (`no-disabled-tests`)

 Jest has a feature that allows you to temporarily mark tests as disabled.
-This feature is often helpful while debugging or to create placeholders for future tests.
+This feature is often helpful while debugging or creating placeholders for future tests.
 Before committing changes we may want to check that all tests are running.